-The Capital Strategy sets out the council's capital spending programme and the principles which underpin this in order to deliver the desired priorities as set out in the Council Plan.
-It sets out the overall programme for the next 10 years, how this will be financed, and the impact of the programme on the Council's Medium Term Financial Strategy.
-The forecast capital programme over the next 10 vears to 2032/33 totals £470 million of which £37.4 million is General Fund and £432.6 million is Housing Revenue Account.
+The Capital Strategy sets out the council's capital spending programme and the principles which underpin this to deliver the desired priorities as set out in the Council Plan.
+The council's capital programme incorporates both the General Fund (GF) and the Housing Revenue Account (HRA) capital requirements to support service provision and links with the Council Plan, Housing Business Plan, the Asset Management Strategy, IMT strategy and Medium Term Financial Strategy.

+The Capital Strategy sets out the overall programme for the next 10 years, how this will be financed, and the impact of the programme on the Council's Medium Term Financial Strategy.
+The forecast capital programme over the next 10 years to 2033/34 totals £445 million of which £39 million is General Fund and £406 million is Housing Revenue Account.
+Within the HRA Capital Programme £261m relates to New Build Housing, £85m is for Major repairs top Housing stock, and £43m for additional investment in the council's housing stock to improve energy efficiency and help reduce carbon emissions.